petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/mdsv3-very-high-memory-series.md

 # Mdsv3 Very High Memory Series

 The Mdsv3 Very High Memory (VHM) series, powered by 4<sup>th</sup> generation Intel® Xeon® Platinum 8490H (Sapphire Rapids) processor with an all core base frequency of 1.9 GHz and 3.5 GHz single core turbo frequency, are the next generation of memory-optimized VM sizes delivering faster performance, lower total cost of ownership and improved resilience to failures compared to the previous generation.
-The Mv3 VHM sizes offer 32TB of memory, up to 8 GBps of throughput for remote storage, and provide up to 185 Gbps of networking performance with the current VHM generation.
+The Mv3 VHM sizes offer up to 32TB of memory, up to 8 GBps of throughput for remote storage, and provide up to 185 Gbps of networking performance with the current VHM generation.

 ## Feature support